 I had them do a kind of schematics.
-If we were doing a still life.
-I had them break it down into schematics first and then figure out what the composition was going to be at that stage, and then do a finished drawing after that based on the drawing studies you made, not just on what you were looking at.
+If we were doing a still life, I had them break it down into schematics first and then figure out what the composition was going to be at that stage, and then do a finished drawing after that based on the drawing studies you made, not just on what you were looking at.

-I used the Art Institute, and I used reproductions possible in making art. that were clipped from art-history books and things like I think you need an army of people who are aimed that.
+I used the Art Institute, and I used reproductions that were clipped from art-history books and things like that.
 Style was a choice.
-I taught a painting class where at doing that.
-It's challenging when there are so few the entire semester was all self-portraits.
-Everybody did artists of color in programs so you don't really get a a self-portrait and then every self-portrait after that had chance to do that with them, but you constantly have to keep doing it with students who already have access to be different from the one you did the first time.
-You chose different styles because you needed to know why to that kind of experience. that would be a better choice than another mode you could select.
-HM: Why do you think in Chicago, at the sort of flagship second thoughts, so to speak?
+I taught a painting class where the entire semester was all self-portraits.
+Everybody did a self-portrait and then every self-portrait after that had to be different from the one you did the first time.
+You chose different styles because you needed to know why that would be a better choice than another mode you could select.